 - The Jordanian dialect is Levantine Arabic.
 There are different languages that influence this dialect of Arabic, including English and Turkish.

-- In Kuwait, the dialect spoken most frequently is called Gulf Arabic dialect.
+- In Kuwait, the dialect spoken most frequently is called the Gulf Arabic dialect.

 - Lebanon’s most popular dialect is Levantine Arabic, which is also common in Syria and western Jordan.